Trip to Saaremaa Island

 - Visits to:

-- Muhu open air museum (inside visit with a ticket)
+- Muhu open air museum (inside visit with a ticket and local guide)

 - Angla windmills (inside visit with a ticket)